diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_1/deep_learning/image_classifier_project/README.md

 ## Licensing and Acknowledgements

-Thank you ... for the datasets and more information about the licensing of the data can be find [here]().
+Thank you Udacity for the datasets and more information about the licensing of the data can be find [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)